 This causes X-Plane to load the bank specified by name from the FMOD folder.
 This is needed for any bank you wish to use for this ACF other than the master bank.

-New to X-Plane 11.30, adding this to the SND file will prevent X-Plane from playing any legacy aircraft alert sounds.
+New to X-Plane 11.30.
+Adding this to the SND file will prevent X-Plane from playing any legacy aircraft alert sounds and morse code.

 Sound Attachment Directives

 Each sound attachment block defines a single attached “sound” on the aircraft.
 You must use a matched pair of BEGIN_SOUND_ATTACHMENT and END_SOUND_ATTACHMENT.
 In this block you must have:

 - Exactly one of EVENT_NAME or SNAPSHOT_NAME to specify the FMOD object being played.

 - Exactly one of VEH_XYZ or VEH_PART to specify the FMOD object’s location in space.

 - At least one of the triggering methods (e.g. EVENT_xxx) so the FMOD object plays.
 This can be omitted, but then the FMOD event will never play.